 Recently a revelation came to me that I have been clinging to Jesus, but He wants me to rest in His embrace.
-I don’t have to strive to get everything right but I can rest in the finished work of Christ on the Cross.
+I don’t have to strive to get everything right, but I can rest in the finished work of Christ on the Cross.
 He will direct my path.

 Jesus commanded us in Matthew 11:28 to “Come to Me, all you that labor and are heavy laden and I will give you rest.
 Take My yoke upon you, and learn of Me, for I am meek and lowly in heart and you shall find rest for your souls.
 For My yoke is easy, and My burden is light.”

-Jesus modeled this concept during His earthly ministry.
+Jesus illustrated this concept during His earthly ministry.
 He did nothing unless He saw His loving Father do it!
 (John 5:19) He said, “When you have seen Me, you have seen the Father.”
 We are hidden in Christ!
-When we understand who we are in Christ and put our faith in Him and His finished work on the cross then our souls can find rest.
+When we understand who we are in Christ and put our faith in Him and His finished work on the cross our souls can find rest.

 So to answer my question, “Does He love me?”
 I only have to look to the giver of all love.
 God’s love is unconditional.
 It is not based on my performance, my beauty, or my good works.
 It is based on God who is love, full of mercy and grace and who I am in Christ.
 So what hinders me from receiving this intimate love relationship with God?

 The answer is found in 1 John 1:5-7.
-“And this is the message we have heard from Him and announce to you, that God is light, and in Him there is no darkness at all.
+“And this is the message we have heard from Him and announce to you, that God is light, and in Him, there is no darkness at all.
 If we say that we have fellowship with Him and yet walk in the darkness, we lie and do not practice the truth; but if we walk in the light as He Himself is in the light, we have fellowship with one another, and the blood of Jesus His Son cleanses us from all sin.”

-As my sin, pride, self love, false humility and lack of forgiveness bring darkness into my life, I am separated from God’s presences and His loving embrace.
-As I am transparent and open with the Holy Spirit, I can rest in His care, but try to hide or cover up my true nature, I have bondage and a loss of intimacy with my loving Father.
+As my sin, pride, self-love, false humility and lack of forgiveness bring darkness into my life, I am separated from God’s presences and His loving embrace.
+As I am transparent and open with the Holy Spirit, I can rest in His care but try to hide or cover up my true nature; I have bondage and a loss of intimacy with my loving Father.

-I have struggled to belong for my whole life.
-The truth of the gospel has the power to set us free.
+I have struggled to belong, for my whole life.
+The truth of the Gospel has the power to set us free.
 In Christ, all of life’s questions are answered.